Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Capture: Basler module was updated to Pylon 6.0.
     Improved - Capture: option to adjust the threshold and replacement framerate for high speed capture.
     Improved - Capture: display of percentage of "load" for performance feedback.
+    Improved - Capture: camera simulator has more options for stream format, image size and framerate.
     Improved - Playback: the default timecode format is easier to read and more standard conformant.
     Improved - Playback: use of 0-based numbering when showing the frame number.
     Improved - Playback: more file-level operations available in the main context menu.